 Wine tasting in Imathia

-How does the public library of a small city become a universal standard and a benchmark for people of all ages and educational levels?
-When creative people, with vision and will, believe in the potential of their fellow human beings, it is feasible.
-A winner of the Bill and Melinda Gates Foundation “Access to Learning 2010” award, today it constitutes a “centre for the development of creativity, knowledge and innovation”.
-With numerous book titles, many of which are in digital format, an active online presence and particular attention paid to users with special needs, it leads the field when it comes to taking libraries into the new electronic era.
+How does the public library of a small city become a national standard?
+Well, as a winner of the Bill and Melinda Gates Foundation “Access to Learning 2010” award, Veria’s public library has justifiably been acknowledged as a “centre for the development of creativity, knowledge and innovation”.
+With numerous book titles, many in digital format, and particular attention paid to users with special needs, it leads the field when it comes to taking libraries into the new electronic era.

-There is no better setting for a music festival than the pine-clad banks of the Aliakmonas River.
+What better setting for a music festival than the pine-clad banks of the Aliakmonas River?
 During July, you can enjoy a concert as night falls as well as many activities to pique your interest by day.

 Experience the best of Veria